unicamp-dl/InRanker/docs/training.md

 docs = [
     "The capital of France is Paris",
-    "Learn deep learning with InRanker and transformers" ]
+    "Learn deep learning with distillranker and transformers" ]

 scores, logits = model.get_scores(